ujjwalkarn/xda/README.md

 # Usage

 For examples below, the [popular iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and the [warpbreaks dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/warpbreaks.html) has been used.
+Please refer to the documentation of each function to understand how to use it.
+For example, to see the documenation for the `numSummary()` function, use `?numSummary`.

 ```s
 ## load the package into the current session